ImUrX/screencopy/README.md

 ### Forge

-This assumes you have [CurseForge](https://www.curseforge.com/) installed.
+This assumes you have [Minecraft Forge](https://files.minecraftforge.net/net/minecraftforge/forge/) installed.

-TODO
+ - Locate the `mods` folder for your Forge installation.
+ - Copy the file from `forge/build/libs/screenshotcopy-1.2.2-forge.jar` (adjust version number as appropriate) to the `mods` folder of your Forge installation.
+ - Launch your Forge version of Minecraft

 ### Fabric